diegomagalhaes-dev/diegomagalhaes-dev/README.md

 I'm a Full Stack Developer Passionate about the best web and mobile development technologies.
 I enjoy solving problems and developing solutions through technology, and I believe that each challenge is a stepping stone to go further.

 - 🔭 I’m currently working on only personal projects.
-- 🌱 I have experience with Java Script, Typescript, React JS and Node.js.
+- 🌱 I have experience with React.js, React Native, Node.js and Typescrip | Javascript.
 - 💡 I'm open to new challenges, <a href="https://www.linkedin.com/in/magalhaesdiego/" target="_blank">talk to me!</a>
 - I share knowledge on Medium: [Diêgo Magalhães](https://medium.com/@diegomagalhaes-dev)